 In any case where there is suspicion of wrongdoing (e.g. undue influence or a risk of unprofessional behaviour), the B/OCU Commander/Head of Branch must ensure that a full report is made (through the appropriate ACPO officer/Director) to the Director of HR who will consult with the Director of Resources and report to the MPA as appropriate.
-[Reporting Wrongdoing SOP - Doing the Right Thing]
+[Hyperlink to Reporting Wrongdoing - Doing the Right Thing]